 To protect employees, follow these safe work practices:

-Guard floor openings that are 12 inches or more with a secured cover, a guardrail, or equivalent on all sides (except at entrances to stairways).
+Floor openings: Guard floor openings that are 12 inches or more in its least dimension with a secured cover, a guardrail, or equivalent on all sides (except at entrances to stairways).

 Falling objects: To protect employees on a walking/working surface from objects falling through holes (including skylights), cover the holes and install toeboards around